Temporal Action Localization Using Gated Recurrent Units: Experiments

 \subsection{Comparison with State-of-the-Art Methods}

 In this section, we compare our results with state-of-the-art methods.
-This comparison is presented in \tablename{ \ref{tab: rm-compar}}, \tablename{ \ref{tab: rm ltr-compar}}, and \tablename{ \ref{tab: map-compar}}.
-It is evident that our method outperforms previous networks based on all three metrics.
-Specifically, the performance of our method is increased by 1.97\% based on AR@AN metric at 100 average number of proposals, by 6.03\% based on R@AN = 100-tIoU at 0.6 overlap, and by 5.12\% based on mAP at IoU@0.7 compared to the best previous results.
-It is also important to note that the number of parameters of our method, which defines its speed to generate and sort proposals of each video, is 5,546,502, which is, for example, considerably smaller than the RecapNet network with 6,800,000 parameters.
+This comparison on Thumos14 is presented in \tablename{ \ref{tab: rm-compar}} according to AR@AN, R@AN = 100-tIoU, and mAP metrics.
+As seen, our method outperforms previous networks based on these metrics.
+Specifically, the performance of our method is increased by 1.97\% based on AR@AN=100, and by 6.03\% based on R@AN = 100-tIoU at 0.6 overlap.
+It is also important to note that the number of parameters of our method, which defines its speed to generate and sort proposals of each video, is 5,546,502, which is, for example, considerably smaller than the RecapNet network \cite{recapnet} with 6,800,000 parameters.

+For the sake of a comprehensive analysis, we use the generated proposals on Thumos14 to predict the label of the actions.
+To this end, following the state-of-the-art works \cite{bsn, tsa}, we use pre-trained UntrimedNet \cite{unet} with top-1 video level label for each proposal.
+As seen, the action detection performance has been improved by 5.12\% based on mAP at IoU@0.7 compared to the best previous results.

+On ActivityNet-1.3, we compare our result with state-of-the-art methods based on AR@AN = 100 and AUC metrics in \tablename{ \ref{tab: activity}}.
+It is evident that our method achieves similar performance to the best of previous methods based on these metrics.
+It should be noted that, as mentioned before, in order to have a fair comparison with other methods, we used the rescaled features from ActivityNet-1.3 dataset.
+However, as a result of using these features, we could not benefit from the full potential of our method, e.g., the performance of the interpolation module gets affected by these features.